(pred ni KAR bate)

 Deferasirox: Corticosteroids may enhance the adverse/toxic effect of Deferasirox.
 Specifically, the risk for GI ulceration/irritation or GI bleeding may be increased.
 Monitor therapy

 Hyaluronidase: Corticosteroids may diminish the therapeutic effect of Hyaluronidase.
 Management: Patients receiving corticosteroids (particularly at larger doses) may not experience the desired clinical response to standard doses of hyaluronidase.
 Larger doses of hyaluronidase may be required.
 Consider therapy modification

-<1% (Limited to important or life-threatening): Acneiform eruptions, allergic contact dermatitis, burning, edema, folliculitis, hypopigmentation, miliaria, paresthesia, perioral dermatitis, pruritus, rash, secondary infection, striae, urticaria
+<1% (Limited to important or life-threatening): Acneiform eruption, allergic contact dermatitis, atrophic striae, burning sensation of skin, edema, folliculitis, hypopigmentation, miliaria, paresthesia, perioral dermatitis, pruritus, secondary infection, skin rash, urticaria

 Concerns related to adverse effects: